-We are the only long-term care provider in NSW for homeless or at-risk boys and girls.
+We are one of the few medium- to long-term care providers in NSW for homeless or at-risk boys and girls.

 80% of young people in our living skills program maintained their tenancies.

 We provided 1,899 safe sleeps for children in 2018.

 We set the benchmark in trauma-informed care.

 Vale Ruth McCance

 St Laurence House extends its profound sympathy and support to the family, friends, and loved ones of Ruth McCance, who died in a recent tragic mountaineering incident in the Himalayas.

 Beloved by all, Ruth was a distinguished Chairperson of St Laurence House (2010-2016) and committee member (2007-2016).

 There is a memorial concert being planned for Ruth on Sunday afternoon 14 July, 4pm – 6pm.

 Every dollar counts.
 We rely on donations to cover 30% of the costs associated with our accommodation, support, and living skills programs.
 Without your generosity we wouldn’t be able to provide such a high degree of support to vulnerable children and young people in need.